sergey-torubarov-epam/user-address-app/README.md

 ## Overview

-The User Address Management System is a comprehensive web application designed to manage user profiles and their associated addresses.
-It provides an intuitive interface for creating, updating, retrieving, and deleting user and address information with a focus on data integrity and usability.
+The User Address Management System is a comprehensive web application designed to manage user profiles, their associated addresses, orders, and products.
+It provides an intuitive interface for creating, updating, retrieving, and deleting user, address, order, and product information with a focus on data integrity and usability.

 ## Features